-The following images indicate the location of the right/processor fan and provide a visual representation of the removal procedure.
+The following images indicate the location of the fan and provide a visual representation of the removal procedure.

-Figure 30.
-Removing the right/processor fan
+Figure 31.
+Removing the fan

-1. Remove the wireless-antenna cables from the routing guides on the fan.
-2. Disconnect the fan cable from the connector (FANL1) on the system board.
+1. Disconnect the fan cable from the connector (FAN) on the system board.
+2. Carefully remove the wireless-antenna cables from the routing guides on the fan.
 3. Remove the two screws (M2x4) that secure the fan to the palm-rest assembly.
-4. Lift the right/processor fan off the palm-rest assembly.
+4. Lift the fan off the palm-rest assembly.

-Installing the right/processor fan
+Installing the fan